erictleung/points-of-significance/README.md

 # poofsi

+Learn concepts from Nature's "Points of Significance"

-R scripts to demonstrate concepts taught in the Nature Method series ["Points of Significance"][pos].
+R package to demonstrate concepts taught in the Nature Method series ["Points of Significance"][pos].
+Covers topics such as (but not limited to) importance of being uncertain, visualizing data, and experimental designs.

 `poofsi` comes from "**Po**ints **of** **Si**gnificance."